Malfroy School Curriculum

 At Malfroy School we recognise and cater for individual reading needs.
 By regular monitoring using a variety of assessment tools, observations and conferences our teachers, along with the students are able to make informed decisions about next

 The Ngati Whakaue Language Literacy Programme is an early intervention programme in place at Malfroy School.
-It provides additional learning in phonics, word recognition and the Quick60 reading and spelling programme.
+It provides additional learning in phonics, word recognition and Smart Words phonemic awareness and spelling programme.
 All of these programmes are aimed at raising the reading levels of students who are not yet reading at the level of their year group.
 Significant progress of students attending these additional programmes has been recorded by staff and recognised by families.

 At Malfroy School we also offer the Reading Together Programme to the parents and families.
 Reading Together is a successful research-based group programme for parents and caregivers and has been running at Malfroy School since 2009.
 It is

 designed to enable parents to help their children with reading at home.
 This year we will be running the programme in Term 1 and Term 3.
 Please see your child’s teacher if you are interested in attending these workshops in the future.